 Cupid shot you with the arrow that initiated the beginning of what could only result in blissful marriage.
-You then execute a will and trust to ensure that your loving spouse will receive all of your assets upon your death.
-Then Valentines day comes around.
-The flowers die, the chocolate melts, and next thing you know, you're getting a divorce.
+You then execute a Will and Trust to ensure that your loving spouse will receive all of your assets upon your death.
+Then, many Valentine's Days later, the flowers die, the chocolate melts, and pretty soon you're getting a divorce.
 What now?
 Pull the arrow out of your chest and revise your estate plan!